Located NW of Gmining’s TZ project

 The Cuiú Cuiú gold project consists of several shear zone-hosted gold deposits that occur within granitic rocks of the Cuiú Cuiú Complex (2,015 Ma), in the Tapajós Region of northern Brazil.
 This region was the site of a major gold rush by artisanal miners from the late 1970s until the late 1990s which, according to the Brazilian Department of Mineral Production (DNPM) had a total historical production of between 20 and 30 million ounces of gold.
 Cuiú Cuiú was one of the earliest and largest garimpos in the province.
 Moreover, Cuiú Cuiú reportedly produced 10x the gold of Eldorado Gold’s Tocantinzinho project from artisanal workings during the Tapajos gold rush.

 Cuiú Cuiú is estimated to have previously produced 1.5 – 2Moz of placer gold (Source: DNPM) and is located approximately 25km NW of the Tocantinzinho project which has Proven and Probable Reserves of 39.6Mt @ 1.4g/t gold for 1.8Moz.
 The project has M&I resources of 48.7Mt @1.35 g/t gold (2.1Moz) and Inferred resources of 2.4Mt @ 0.90 g/t gold (0.1Moz).
-In April 2017 Eldorado received its construction license for Tocantinzinho (see Eldorado financial Q1 quarterly statement).
+The Tocantinzinho project is owned by Gmining and is currently under construction.

 The area at Cuiú Cuiú which has been subject to most of the previous exploration efforts is approximately 5,500 ha (11 km by 5 km) in size.
 Previous work on the property included geological mapping, extensive soil sampling, rock sampling, airborne and ground geophysics, power auger drilling and diamond core drilling.